Energinet-DataHub/opengeh-wholesale/docs/test-strategy.md

 ## Unit Test

-### Definition
+Definition:

 To avoid confusion or ambiguous interpretation of the term “Unit”, the term Unit Test refers solely to test done to an individual semantic unit of written or produced piece of code or text.
 A unit test is hence a test that test:

-Test of a single method, property or class.
+- Test of a single method, property or class.

-Test contracts adherence.
+- Test contracts adherence.

-All dependencies of the unit under test are presumed mocked.
+- All dependencies of the unit under test are presumed mocked.

-### Objective
+Objective:

-By isolating and executing a single unit of code, we can analyse files before system execution.
+- By isolating and executing a single unit of code, we can analyse files before system execution.

-### Methods and Implementation
+Methods and Implementation:

-C# Mocked test using xUnit and Moq
+- C# Mocked test using xUnit and Moq

-Python Mocked tests using Pytest and unittest.mock
+- Python Mocked tests using Pytest and unittest.mock

-### Metrics and Evaluation
+Metrics and Evaluation:

-.NET code Coverage is performed by codecov
+- .NET code Coverage is performed by codecov

-We don’t evaluate it, and we have no targets.
+- We don’t evaluate it, and we have no targets.

 ## Integration Test

-### Definition
+Definition:

 Test that a component in combination with other components in the system.
 Examples of components are Azure Functions and App Services

-### Objective
+Objective:

 Ensure that the connectivity between components meets the requirements